Design a schema

-The Key Visualizer tool for Cloud Bigtable provides scans that show the usage patterns for each table in a cluster.
+The Key Visualizer tool for Bigtable provides scans that show the usage patterns for each table in a cluster.
 Key Visualizer helps you check whether your schema design and usage patterns are causing undesirable results, such as hotspots on specific rows.

 Monitoring helps you check metrics, such as CPU utilization of the hottest node in a cluster, to help you determine if the schema design is causing problems.

 - Revise your schema design as necessary, based on what you learned

 - If you see evidence of hotspotting, use different row keys.

 - If you notice latency, find out whether your rows exceed the 100 MB per row limit.